 Serve a population of 10,000 or more people

-WastewaterSCAN is a national effort to spread monitoring of diseases through municipal wastewater systems to inform public health responses locally and nationally.
+WastewaterSCAN is a national program that monitors infectious diseases through municipal wastewater systems to inform public health responses at a local, regional, or national level.

 WastewaterSCAN’s approach is sensitive, comparable from place to place, and useful to public health officials and the public.
-WastewaterSCAN shares data publicly through its online dashboard.
-Additionally, data are shared to the National Wastewater Surveillance System (NWSS) database established by the Centers for Disease Control and Prevention for pathogens included in NWSS.
+WastewaterSCAN shares data publicly through our online dashboard.
+Additionally, data are provided to the CDC’s National Wastewater Surveillance System (NWSS) database.

 Participating treatment plants will: